sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982076 - Runic Portal.md

  14: 0x005A [0x3D] CLEAR_BIT_FLAG_CONDITIONAL(target_work_offset=ExtData[1]->WorkLocal[0], bit_index_work_offset=6*, condition_work_offset=1*)
  15: 0x0061 [0x02] IF !(ExtData[1]->WorkLocal[0] == 126*) GOTO 0x006F
  16: 0x0069 [0x48] [System] [4628*]:
-    → "You must use the runic portal at each staging point in order to open the route to the Chamber of Passage.\u007F1\u0000\u0007"
+    → "You must use the runic portal at each staging point in order to open the route to the Chamber of Passage."
  17: 0x006C [0x23] WAIT_FOR_DIALOG_INTERACTION
  18: 0x006D [0x21] END_EVENT
  19: 0x006E [0x00] END_REQSTACK()